falcon-computing/falcon-genome/README.md

 ![alt text](resource/fcs-genome-workflow.jpeg)
 Figure 1.
 Side-by-side analysis of the Falcon Accelerated Pipeline and the GATK Best Practices Pipeline: The middle panel indicates the general workflow starting with 1.
 Mapping the FASTQ sequences to the reference 2.
 Recalibrating base quality score and finally 3.
 Calling germline variants.
 The upper and lower panels illustrate the command-line implementation of the workflow using the Falcon Accelerated Pipeline and GATK Best Practices Pipeline respectively.

-The table below shows which of the components of the GATK best practices have a Falcon accelerated conterpart and which ones are left in their original forms:
+The table below shows which of the components of the GATK best practices have a Falcon accelerated counterpart and which ones are left in their original forms:

 | Original Tool | Original Version | Command | Falcon Accelerated Command |
 | --- | --- | --- | --- |